 Criteria JORC Code Explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-Mr. Russell visits Westgold Gold Operations regularly.

-Criteria JORC Code Explanation Co mmentary Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+Criteria JORC Code Explanation Commentary Criteria Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
 The factors affecting continuity both of grade and geology.
-HGO Current and historical mining activities across the Higginsville region provide significant confidence in the geological interpretation of all projects.
+HGO Current and historical mining activities across the Higginsville region provi significant confidence in the geological interpretation of all projects.
 No alternative interpretations are currently considered viable.
-In all cases the local lithological and structural geology has been used to inform the interpretive process.
-All available information from drilling, underground mapping and pit mapping has been considered during interpretation.
-The Trident, Corona, Fairplay, Vine and Two boys deposits are all hosted within a suite of east over west thrust repeated mafic, ultramafic and sedimentary rocks.
-In all cases the most favourable host is of mafic composition, generally gabbro and to a lesser extent basalt.
-Together the deposits form what is locally referred to as the Higginsville Line of Lode, a 5km long, north-northeast striking mineralised corridor of historic and current mining operations.
-Steep west and shallow east have been identified as the most favourable structural orientations for mineralisation.
-At Chalice, multiple generations of unmineralised felsic intrusive cross cut the host amphibolite and influence both the volume and the grade, through contact remobilisation, of the mineralisation.
-The Resource Estimate is sensitive to the volume of unmineralised felsics within the mineralised horizon. • At both Chalice and Lake Cowan there is a lack of consistent visual proxies for mineralisation, making accurate ore delineation difficult. • High-grade zones within the palaeochannels are the result of a more preferential depositional environment due to changes in strike of the palaeochannel.
+In all cases the local lithological and structural geology has been used to inform to interpretive process.
+All available information from drilling, underground mapping a pit mapping has been considered during interpretation.
+The Trident, Corona, Fairplay, Vine and Two boys deposits are all hosted within a sure of east over west thrust repeated mafic, ultramafic and sedimentary rocks.
+In all cast the most favourable host is of mafic composition, generally gabbro and to a less extent basalt.
+Together the deposits form what is locally referred to as the Higginsvil Line of Lode, a 5km long, north-northeast striking mineralised corridor of historic and sedimentary process. current mining operations.
+Steep west and shallow east have been identified as t most favourable structural orientations for mineralisation.
+At Chalice, multiple generations of unmineralised felsic intrusive cross cut t host amphibolite and influence both the volume and the grade, through conta remobilisation, of the mineralisation.
+The Resource Estimate is sensitive to the volum of unmineralised felsics within the mineralised horizon.
+At both Chalice and Lake Cowan there is a lack of consistent visual proxies f mineralisation, making accurate ore delineation difficult.
+High-grade zones within the palaeochannels are the result of a more preferent depositional environment due to changes in strike of the palaeochannel.